 The Perfect Agricultural Sisterhood

 So those two crops thrived together, much more than they would have if planted apart.
-So, there were the two sisters, always together, always helping one another, but what about the squash?
+There were the two sisters, always together, always helping one another, but what about the squash?
 It was this third sister that really made the system so ingenious.

 The Perfect Diet?